Estonia country brief

 The President of Estonia, Toomas Hendrik Ilves, was elected in September 2011 for a second (and final) five-year term.
 The next Presidential elections are scheduled for 2015.
 The President has mainly ceremonial powers.

 In the March 2011 parliamentary elections, the mandate of Prime Minister Andrus Ansip's centre-right Reform Party was renewed.
-The new governing coalition consists of the Estonian Reform Party and the Pro Patria and Res Publica Union.
-The coalition controls 56 seats in the 101-seat Parliament.
+The new governing coalition consisted of the Estonian Reform Party and the Pro Patria and Res Publica Union.
+However, in the beginning of 2014 Ansip steped down, and a new coalition was formed under Prime Minister Taaivi Roivas between Roivas’ Reform Party and the Social Democratic Party.
+The coalition controls a majority in the 101-seat Parliament.
 The next Parliamentary election is due in 2015.

 Estonia joined NATO on 2 April 2004 and acceded to the European Union on 1 May 2004.
 Estonia joined the Schengen group of European countries on 21 December 2007.
 Estonia was accepted into the eurozone on 1 January 2011.